SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Commands/CustomCommands/README.md

 #Custom commands Sample

-This sample demonstrate how to define a custom command.
-To define custom command, we can use Gesture and Name properties.
+This sample demonstrates how to define a custom command.
+To define custom command, use Gesture and Name properties.